fred-framework/elinos-fpga/README.md

 echo /opt/fpga-mgr/staic.bin  > /sys/class/fpga_manager/fpga0/firmware
 ```

-and then run the application ps_pl_linux_app.elf .
+and then run the application `ps_pl_linux_app.elf`.
 Press the push buttons to test the application.

 ## Authors

  - Alexandre Amory (Feb 2023), [Real-Time Systems Laboratory (ReTiS Lab)](https://retis.santannapisa.it/), [Scuola Superiore Sant'Anna (SSSA)](https://www.santannapisa.it/), Pisa, Italy.

+The source code in this repo is originnaly from the [example](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2020.2/build/html/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.html) by Xilinx.
+No authorship is claimed for these files.

 ## Funding